If you’re looking for the best restaurants in Minneapolis and St. Paul, get your appetite ready and read on!

 Super Bowl LII is being held right here in Minneapolis, Minnesota this year!
 As of today, there’s one game left standing between our very own Minnesota Vikings and the big game!
 Obviously fans here are super excited.
 I, however, never really got into football, so I’m kind of indifferent about the whole thing.
 (Pause for shocked reactions)

 Our great state of Minnesota, and especially the Twin Cities metro area are expecting a HUGE influx of football fans waiting to see the #MinnesotaMiracle in action.
 Even if the Vikings aren’t in the Super Bowl, the entire metro area is going to be crawling with football fans in town for the Super Bowl and all the related festivities.

-Whether you’re in town for the Super Bowl, or coming to Minnesota any time of year as a tourist, to visit family, or just to explore, there’s one thing we have lots of here in Minneapolis: great restaurants!
+Whether you’re in town as a tourist, to visit family, or just to explore, there’s one thing we have lots of here in Minneapolis: great restaurants!

 The following are the best restaurants in Minneapolis!
 I use the “Minneapolis” term loosely here, because some of these are actually in St. Paul or the greater metro area, but they are close enough to Minneapolis that if you are in town for any reason, you can easily get to these places.

 These are some of the best places to eat in Minneapolis based on opinions from not only myself, but friends, family and readers who have contributed to this conversation a few months back.
 Get your appetite ready, and let’s talk about the best restaurants in Minneapolis!

 A small place downtown that has earned it’s spot on this list from it’s fancy fare like duck terrine and rabbit plate, foie gras and sweetbread gratin.
 Might not be the place you’d think of post-Super Bowl, but is a popular date night spot.